-American Heart Association research awards are limited to non-profit institutions, including: medical, osteopathic and dental schools, veterinary schools, schools of public health, pharmacy schools, nursing schools, universities and colleges, public and voluntary hospitals and others that can demonstrate the ability to conduct the proposed research.
+American Heart Association research awards are limited to non-profit institutions, such as medical, osteopathic and dental schools, veterinary schools, schools of public health, pharmacy schools, nursing schools, universities and colleges, public and voluntary hospitals and others that can demonstrate the ability to conduct the proposed research.
 Funding is prohibited at non-U.S. institutions.

-Applications will not be accepted for work with funding to be administered through any federal institution or work to be performed by a federal employee, except for Veterans Administration employees.
+Proposals are not accepted for funding to be administered through any federal institution or work to be performed by a federal employee, except for Veterans Administration employees.

 - Researchers who want to apply for funding

-- Grants Officers to manage pre-award administration
+- Grant Officers to manage pre-award administration

 - Fiscal Officers to manage post-award administration

-- Exchange e-mails with societies/organizations
+- Exchange e-mails with other societies/organizations

 - Notices in association and professional journals